MclPio/mclpio.github.io/_posts/2025-05-08-bulding-a-react-memory-game.md

 My latest project was a memory card game.
 For details on how it works, check out my [game](https://anime-memory.netlify.app/).
 The goal was to recap what was taught so far in the course: state management, managing side effects, and using data from an external API.

 ### Managing State
 I’ve extensively used the [useState](https://react.dev/reference/react/useState) hook in my work.
-It’s a fundamental hook, and I used it to store data like anime ID, cards, anime title, and more.
+It’s a fundamental hook, and I have applied it to store data like anime ID, cards, anime title, and more.

 ### External API Data: Jikan
 I found a free API called [Jikan](https://jikan.moe/), which uses MyAnimeList to get anime info.
 It’s well documented and doesn’t require authentication.
 Below are two files showing its use case.
 I call the API, get JSON data, and map out the data needed for rendering.